ismael-ennabl/uikit-npm/lib/README.md

 # Ennabl UI Kit Beta

+🚨 **MANDATORY: Please read our [UI Kit Best Practices & Rules](../BEST_PRACTICES.md) before using or contributing!** 🚨

+> All UI must use the `ennabl-ui-kit-beta` package for components, tokens, colors, fonts, and spacing.
+> No custom styles or unrelated UI libraries allowed.
+> See full guidelines in the link above.

+---

 A React component library with reusable UI components for document management and insurance applications.

 ## 🚀 Quick Start